 Recommended Best Practices for Stalking Prevention in the Workplace

-- Recognising Stalking as Harassment: Stalking can be psychologically gendered harassment under the PoSH policy at the workplace, which would allow the organisation to take appropriate actions against it within that context.
+a) Recognising Stalking as Harassment: Stalking can be psychologically gendered harassment under the PoSH policy at the workplace, which would allow the organization to take appropriate actions against it within that context.

-- Education and Training: Employees and management should be educated through training programs to help them recognise and respond to stalking behaviours.
+b) Education and Training: Employees and management should be educated through training programs to help them recognise and respond to stalking behaviors.

-It is important to provide support to victims of stalking in order for a work culture to be inclusive.
+It is important to support victims of stalking in order for a work culture to be inclusive.

-- Counseling Support: Counseling services could be offered to help such victims deal with the emotional aftermath of the experience.
+d) Counselling Support: Counselling services could be offered to help such victims deal with the emotional aftermath of the experience.

 A collective effort with employers, leadership, HR departments, and all the employees is needed to address stalking in the workplace.
 The right policies, such as the PoSH Act, make workplace safety the priority of an organisation, creating an environment where everyone is respected and feels secure.